 Master's in Conflict and Development from the New School, 2012.

 Currently displayed as a feature at the Open Society Foundations Moving Walls exhibition.
-Also Photoville's The Fence, University of St. Andrews artist residency, the World Bank's series on Latin America, Miami Photofest, and the Addis Adaba biennial.
+Also Photoville's The Fence, University of St. Andrews artist residency, the Bronx Documentary Center, World Press Exhibition in Amsterdam, the World Bank's series on Latin America, Miami Photofest, and the Addis Adaba biennial.